Low Back Pain

 - Spinal stenosis, the narrowing of the spinal canal, the open space in the spine that holds the spinal cord

 Failed Back Syndrome

 It is not uncommon for patients who have already undergone surgery for a spinal issue to still suffer pain in their back afterwards.
 These cases are often related to chronic nerve inflammation, facet joint inflammation, scar tissue from the surgery, degenerative disc disease, or stenosis.
 This can also be described as failed back syndrome as it is multiple spinal issues plaguing the patient where at least one has not been properly identified and ignored after surgery.
 In these scenarios, an MRI scan, CT scan, or NCS/EMG may be necessary to identify the secondary cause of back pain.
 Following that, one can seek non-surgical treatment options which include selective nerve blocks, facet injections, intradiscal steroid injections, and spinal cord stimulation.
-Regenerative medicine in particular does wonders for patients of this ailment as stem cell/growth factor injections can offer them significant relief.
+Regenerative medicine in particular does wonders for patients of this ailment as Regenerative Medicine Therapy/growth factor injections can offer them significant relief.